edinburgh-napier/set09121/lectures/lecture7.md

 ---

-# Contents -- Gameplay 2
+# Contents - Gameplay 2

 - Modes and other features.
-    - Single-player, multi-player, etc.
+    - Single player, multiplayer, etc.
     - Other features that may affect gameplay.
 - Levels.
     - Designs for any levels for the game.